-- (6) Where a party wishes to furnish security for costs for an appeal or an application filed in the SICC by depositing monies in the SICC Registry, he must deposit the monies in one of the following manners: - (a) By electronic payment: The party is to send his case details by email to the Finance Directorate of the Supreme Court at SUPCOURT FIN Revenue@supcourt.gov.sg.
+(6) Where a party wishes to furnish security for costs for an appeal or an application filed in the SICC by depositing monies in the SICC Registry, he must deposit the monies in one of the following manners:

+(a) By electronic payment: The party is to send his case details by email to the Finance Division of the Judiciary at FPD_Revenue@judiciary.gov.sg.
 The party will be provided with a QR code or the bank account details for electronic payment to be made.
-Upon receipt of monies, a receipt will be emailed to the party by the Finance Directorate. - (b) By making payment at the Supreme Court: The party will be required to complete a requisite form when he attends at the Supreme Court.
+Upon receipt of monies, a receipt will be emailed to the party by the Finance Division of the Judiciary.

+(b) By making payment at the Supreme Court: The party will be required to complete a requisite form when he attends at the Supreme Court.
 The accepted payment modes are Cash, Cashier's Order (made payable to "Registrar Supreme Court/AG"), NETS and credit card.
 Upon payment at the counter, a receipt will be issued to the party.